mmecius/hangman_game_python/README.md

 ## Run in Terminal
 - run in terminal python3 main.py
 ## Features
-- Words for game are uploaded from random.txt file.
-File contains of 4 categories: fruits, vegetables, shapes and cities.
+- Words for game are uploaded from words_list.txt file.
 - Non correct gues are shown as ASCII Art each time in terminal.
 - Level can be choosed: easy, medium and hard.
 Level changes number of turns you have.
 - While playing you can't enter: number, two characters, the same character too much times.
 Game informs you about the same information entered.